mstocco/mariostoc.co/content/traininglog/20200913-ironman2021-50weeksout.md

 ## SUMMARY
 I feel like was **MOVING FORWARD**.

-The start and end of the work week had me struggle with energy.
-Part of that is work itself and part of it is on me.
+The start and end of the work week, I struggled with my energy.
+Part of that is the load at work and part of that is on me.
 After acknowledging those two days, I have five other days that I can look back on that tell a story of me bouncing back to a more consistent routine.
-Mobility and strides have been put back into place this week.
+Mobility and strides were put back into place this week.
 I also got a new pair of shoes that are fun to run in.

-I did have a few moments of sadness throughout the week.
+I did have a few moments of sadness throughout this week too.

 ![A really good ”runner’s high” even though I embarrassingly miscounted the total laps.](/assets/jpg/IMG_2815-977x550.jpg Saturday’s 4600m Workout)